ghoneycutt/rizzo/README.md

 ## `~/.rizzo.json`

-The personal configuration file is loaded first from `~/.rizzo.json` by default.
+The personal configuration file is loaded first, from `~/.rizzo.json` by default.
 The global `--config` option allows the end user to specific a different path to the personal configuration file.